Skip to content

 • Long-acting, first-in-class bispecific antibody

-• Simultaneously inhibits myostatin and Activin A, another muscle-growth inhibitor
+• Simultaneously inhibits myostatin and Activin A

 • Potent obesity treatment capable of generating pronounced muscle growth